 Under our 2000 Stock Incentive Plan, non-employee directors received option grants at periodic intervals under the automatic option grant program.
 Under the automatic option grant program, each non-employee director received an initial automatic option grant to purchase 30,000 shares of common stock on the date such individual joined the Board of Directors.
 The initial automatic option grants are immediately exercisable, vest in four equal successive annual installments upon each additional year of service measured from the date of grant, and have exercise prices equal to the fair market value as of the grant date.
-In addition, on the date of each annual meeting of stockholders, each non-employee director who continued to serve as a non-employee director for at least six months.
+In addition, on the date of each annual meeting of stockholders, each non-employee director who continued to serve as a non-employee director received an automatic annual option grant to purchase 5,000 shares of common stock, provided, in each case, that such individual had served as a non-employee director for at least six months.
 The annual option grants are immediately exercisable, vest on the first anniversary of the date of grant and have exercise prices equal to the fair market value as of the grant date.
 Under this program, on the date of our 2008 annual meeting of stockholders, Messrs.
 Cash, Chan, Enloe, Sooch, Walker and Wood and Ms. Onken each received an automatic annual option grant to purchase 5,000 shares of common stock at an exercise price of \$33.85.